 c.
 This basic rule also applies to work performed away from the agency’s premises or an approved alternative work schedule.

 d.
-CCD shall maintain office hours, 8:00 a.m to 4:00 p.m.
+CCD shall maintain office hours, 8:00 a.m. to :00 p.m.
 Monday through Thursday, and be staffed appropriately to ensure service to the public and other agencies at all times unless otherwise approved by CCD Manager and/or Board of Supervisors.

 e.
 Employees shall maintain a set work schedule.